ServiceTitan vs Housecall Pro vs Jobber: Which HVAC FSM Is Right for Your Shop? (2026)

 Paper or Spreadsheet to Jobber

 Timeline: 1 week.
 Cost: $0 migration fees.
-Manual data entry or a simple CSV import of customer names, addresses, and contact info is all that is required.
-This is the simplest migration in the industry.
+A simple CSV import of customer names, addresses, and contact info is all that is required.
 Expect 2–4 hours to get the first technician fully operational on the mobile app.

 Jobber to Housecall Pro

 Timeline: 2–3 weeks.
 Cost: $0–$500 (optional migration assistance).
 Export your Jobber client list and job history as CSVs, import into Housecall Pro's onboarding wizard.
-The pricebook requires manual rebuild in Housecall Pro's format.
-QuickBooks sync history does not transfer, expect a clean-break in your accounting reconciliation.
+The pricebook requires a manual rebuild.
 Housecall Pro's onboarding team assists with this migration at no additional charge.

 Housecall Pro to ServiceTitan